Arracht

-Arracht (/ga/; 'Monster') is a 2019 Irish period drama film directed and written by Tomás Ó Súilleabháin set during the Great Famine of Ireland.
+Arracht (/ga/; 'Monster') is a 2019 Irish-language period drama film directed and written by Tomás Ó Súilleabháin set during the Great Famine of Ireland.
 It was selected as the Irish entry for the Best International Feature Film at the 93rd Academy Awards, but it was not nominated.

 Plot

 Connemara, 1845.
 Colmán Sharkey lives with his wife and infant son on the Atlantic coast where they subsist on the fish he catches with his brother Seán and the potatoes grown on the family farm.
 He is persuaded to take on Patsy Kelly, who has recently left the Royal Navy under suspicious circumstances, as a farmhand and fisherman.
 Word has spread of a blight affecting the potato crop as far as the Midlands, leading to widespread famine.
 The blight soon reaches Connemara, where the potato crops wither in the fields.
 The local landlord increases rents and sends two armed men to Colmán's home to collect.
 Patsy disarms one of them but is pressured by Colmán into relinquishing the gun as Colmán requests a meeting with the landlord.

 At the landlord's estate, Colmán unsuccessfully tries to persuade him not to raise rents due to the famine devastating the country.
 Patsy wanders off where he encounters the two collection agents and the landlord's daughter.
 He murders all three before being discovered by Colmán, who is shocked by what he finds and notices a frightened young girl has witnessed the scene.
 Patsy kills the landlord, leading to a confrontation with the Sharkey brothers in which Seán is fatally stabbed.
 Enraged, Colmán brutally beats Patsy and leaves him for dead.